stecanossa/FourierTiler/README.md

 2. Initiates a Monte Carlo simulation to produce a disordered tiling (or ordered, if only one tile is loaded).
 3. Produces a squared FT of the tiling image — |FT(image)|² — representing its "diffraction pattern".

-Additional functions include the inspection of the squared difference form factor of a pair of tiles, the average structure of the tiling, and the definition of correlation parameters to control local ordering of tiles in non-periodic mosaics, as well as several customization options for the output images.
+Additional functions include generation of squared difference form factors, average tiling structure, pair distribution function, and the definition of correlation parameters to control local ordering of tiles in non-periodic mosaics, as well as crystal mosaicity and several customization options for the output images.

 Do you find it fun, useful, insightful, or all of them at once?
-Feel free to share your impressions by e-mailing me at s.canossa@ewha.ac.kr!
+Feel free to share your impressions by e-mail at s.canossa@ewha.ac.kr!
 And if you have special requests, don't be shy and inspire me to do better :)
 <br><br>

 # Use instructions